 How to cut ties: If you’re finding old friends difficult to resist and want to make it easier, you can avoid places where you might run into them, block and delete their numbers from your phone, unfriend and unfollow them on social media, and avoid people they might hang out with.

 Making New Friends and New Habits

-One of the keys to aftercare, recovery, and rebuilding your life is developing healthy new relationships and habits, and this will be easier to do if you stay away from old friends and old habits for a while.
-This means making sober friends, reconnecting with friends and family who support your sobriety, and finding new hobbies and ways to spend your time that don’t involve getting drunk or high.
+One of the keys to aftercare, recovery, and rebuilding your life is developing healthy new relationships and habits.
+This will be easier to do if you stay away from old friends and old habits for a while.
+This means making sober friends, reconnecting with friends and family who support your sobriety, and finding new hobbies and ways to spend your time that doesn’t involve getting drunk or high.

 What are good sober activities?
-There are lots of healthy and productive ways that you can spend your time, and many of them will help you meet new people.
+There are many healthy and productive ways that you can spend your time, and many of them will help you meet new people.
 Activities you can do include:

 Taking up a sport

 When You Want to See Your Old Friends Again